Pamela Farer-Singleton, Ph.D.

 Douglas Muccio, Ph.D.

-Dr. Muccio joined University Psychological Services in 2008 as a counseling psychologist and sport psychologist.
+Dr. Muccio joined Counseling and Psychological Services in 2008 as a counseling psychologist and sport psychologist.
 He received his master's degree in sport psychology from Kent State University and his Ph.D. in counseling psychology from the University of Tennessee.

 Lisa L. Sims, Ph.D.